 The next phase of Thames River Watch should yield even more interesting findings, as we uncover the sources of different types of litter and discover how it ends up in the river.
 This greater understanding will help us better inform solutions to combat the issue of litter on the Thames and its tributaries.

-We will also be launching community hubs in Hammersmith, Battersea, the City of London and Greenwich and the Isle of Dogs to act as focal points of activity for Thames.
+Between autumn 2016 and 2019 we are launching community hubs in Hammersmith, Battersea, the City of London and Greenwich and the Isle of Dogs to act as focal points of activity for Thames research.

-To join a training session, please register here.
+To join a training session, please register first: here.